Huge-Pufo/VOCAB-repository/README.md

 Your goal is to guess the answer to a riddle based on a question and clues.

 If you think the riddle is too hard to solve, you can click the "hint" button.
 The button will provide you with an image containing a visual clue to the answer.

+To play the game press the "play" button.

+If you have questions about the rules of the game, you can click on "How to Play" and the page will provide information about the game.